augg-io/documentation/04_using_auggio_unity_editor_plugin.md

 - The Import scene from the server button becomes hidden and there are some additional actions instead.

 | ![](images/img_04/image12.png)
 Validate scene \[4.2.A\] This button will validate the integrity of the scene.
 It shows a special window where the problematic game objects (if any) are displayed.
 See [Data Validation](#data-validation) chapter for more information.
-Upload local changes to server \[4.2.B\] This button shows only if there are any local changes present in the [Local Changes \[4.3\]](#local-scene-changes-[4.3]) section.
+Upload local changes to server \[4.2.B\] This button shows only if there are any local changes present in the [Local Changes \[4.3\]](#local-scene-changes-43) section.
 It tries to upload local changes done to the experience to the server.
 It does the validation process before uploading so it won’t accidentally upload invalid data.
 If validation succeeds the local changes are uploaded to the server.
 However if the server has changes (e.g. someone else edited the experience after you last updated it) it asks if it should overwrite the server changes.
-Vice versa, local changes can be discarded (and the server state can be kept) by using [Update scene from server button \[4.2.C\]](#update-scene-from-server-[4.2.c]).  *Unfortunately there is no merging mechanism of the changes yet.
+Vice versa, local changes can be discarded (and the server state can be kept) by using Update scene from server button \[4.2.C\].  *Unfortunately there is no merging mechanism of the changes yet.
 So it is always keep yours or keep theirs.
 See [Known issues](#known-issues) chapter for more information.* Update scene from server \[4.2.C\] Updates experience data from the server.
 If there are any local changes, it will ask whether to discard them or not.
 Server changes status \[4.2.D\] Shows whether there are changes to the experience data on the server against the local state.
 If there is a green check mark the local state matches the server state.
-If not, the server state is different and updating the scene from server [\[4.2.C\]](#update-scene-from-server-[4.2.c]) should be considered. |
+If not, the server state is different and updating the scene from server \[4.2.C\] should be considered. |
 | ----- |

-### Local Scene Changes \[4.3\] {#local-scene-changes-[4.3]}
+### Local Scene Changes \[4.3\]

 This section tracks whether there are any supported local changes to the experience \- see [**Local scene changes detection**](#local-scene-changes-detection) chapter for more information.
 It then shows the changes in a list.